CraigMason19/project_euler/README.md

 # project_euler

-My solutions to Project Euler questions to learn Python
+My solutions to Project Euler questions, when I was trying to learn Python